Adolescent Identity & Family Conflict

 These are not treatment plans.
 They are ways of seeing — philosophical perspectives that illuminate aspects of this case that clinical modalities may not address directly.

-Winnicott wrote that adolescence is a time of 'inherent loneliness' — the young person must discover their own aliveness, and this cannot be done on someone else's terms.
-Zoe's withdrawal — from friends, from theater, from her parents — looks like pathology from the outside.
+Winnicott wrote about the isolation that belongs to adolescence: the young person has to discover their own aliveness, and this cannot be done on someone else's terms.
+Zoe's withdrawal, from friends, from theater, from her parents, looks like pathology from the outside.
 From the inside, it may be a necessary destruction.
 Winnicott insisted that adolescence requires the destruction of the parental image so that what survives can be experienced as real.
-Zoe's irritability with her mother, her refusal to perform the self her family recognizes, her retreat to her room — these are not symptoms of illness but the painful, essential work of finding out what is her own and what was compliant.
+Zoe's irritability with her mother, her refusal to perform the self her family recognizes, her retreat to her room: these are not symptoms of illness but the painful, essential work of finding out what is her own and what was compliant.
 The therapeutic danger is joining the parents in insisting that Zoe return to her former self.
 That former self may have been a false self, and its dissolution, however frightening, may be the beginning of something genuine.

 6 Formulations